 Components from the departments of computer science and engineering, electrical and computer engineering, and management and information systems contribute to the cutting-edge curriculum.
 The academic program leverages MSU’s Center for Cyber Innovation, where a multi-million-dollar research program offers hands-on research experiences for graduate and undergraduate cybersecurity students.

 Part of the High Performance Computing Collaboratory at MSU, CCI’s primary focus is to research, prototype and deliver cutting-edge cyber solutions that support global national security, homeland security and peacekeeping operations.
 This research greatly benefits from MSU’s world-class high performance computing assets, including Orion, the nation’s fourth fastest academic supercomputer site.

 Working in close collaboration with the National Security Agency, CCI is providing commercial cyber certification training across the Department of Defense.
 CCI also administers significant student scholarship programs from the National Science Foundation and the National Security Agency.
 In fact, MSU’s National Science Foundation CyberCorps scholarship program is the 4th largest in the country.

-Potential employers such as the Central Intelligence Agency, Corps of Engineers, NSA, Defense Information Systems Agency, Army Intelligence Systems Command and others conduct private interview sessions on campus with students.
+Graduates of MSU’s CyberCorps program experience 100 percent job placement and have a broad range of potential career opportunities, including government service in support of national defense.
+Potential employers such as the Central Intelligence Agency, Corps of Engineers, National Security Agency, Defense Information Systems Agency, Department of Energy National Labs and others conduct private interview sessions on campus with students.